 Choosing Your Wedding Venue

 Your venue is the canvas on which your entire wedding is painted.
 It dictates your date, guest capacity, decor direction, catering options, and even what your guests will wear.
-Choosing the right venue is arguably the most consequential decision in the planning process.
+Choosing the right venue is arguably the most consequential decision in the planning process because every other vendor booking flows directly from it.

 Once you have your shortlist, the real work begins.
 Site visits, contract negotiations, and logistical planning will reveal which venue truly fits your vision.
-This guide covers every stage of that process, from initial research to signing the contract.
+This guide covers every stage of that process, from initial research through contract review and final booking, so you can secure your dream space with confidence.

 Step-by-Step Guide